-The Unit has communicated regularly with the 66 local and municipal permit offices across the state.
-The Unit continues to e-mail and send out printed copies of the lists of registered and expired builders to local permit offices on a monthly basis and communicates with them regularly.
-Additionally, permit offices are encouraged to check the Unit's website to find out if a builder applying for a permit is registered.
+The Unit has communicated regularly with local and municipal permit offices across the state.
+Permit offices are able to check the Unit's website to find out if a builder applying for a permit is registered.
 The Unit also coordinates with local permit offices regarding the payment of fees by builders to fund the Home Builder Guaranty Fund.